Careers Education at Cavendish School

-- To encourage all students to recognise and value their own skills and abilities and to appreciate their relationships with, and their responsibilities towards, other people, the community and environment.
+- To encourage all pupils to recognise and value their own skills and abilities and to appreciate their relationships with, and their responsibilities towards, other people, the community and environment.

 - To develop the skills which help them to make informed and realistic choices for their future.

-- To enable students and parents to be aware of the opportunities and alternatives open to them at different stages of their life and raise aspirations.
+- To enable pupils and parents to be aware of the opportunities and alternatives open to them at different stages of their life and raise aspirations.

 - To encourage understanding and experience of the world of work through work related learning and enterprise activities.

-- To encourage students to think about their career plans.
+- To encourage pupils to think about their career plans.
 To discuss and review in order to make decisions and manage the transition processes effectively.

 - To promote equality of opportunity irrespective of race, religion, gender, sexuality, disability and special needs.

-Our commitment to every student at Cavendish School – from Year 7 onwards – is active engagement with the world of work to underpin learning and to raise academic achievements.
+Our commitment to every pupil at Cavendish School – from Year 7 onwards – is active engagement with the world of work to underpin learning and to raise academic achievements.

 Every student at Cavendish School can access the following: